-Applications to The Hartt School can be made using the University of Hartford online application.
-Applicants will select their preferred audition/interview dates on the application, which must be submitted before an audition/interview can be scheduled.
+Applications to The Hartt School can be made using the University of Hartford online application portal.

 All applicants will have an interview within their major’s department or with their audition panel.
-Applicants to all graduate music education programs will also complete a brief music skills assessment test on the day of their interview.
+Applicants to all graduate music education programs will also complete a brief music skills assessment test.

 The following supporting documents must be submitted with your application or within two weeks of applying: